Skip to content

 • Data fetching libraries with Suspense support — React Query, SWR, and Relay can throw promises when suspense: true is enabled in their config.

-• React’s use() hook — available in React 19 and experimental versions. use(promise) suspends the component until the promise resolves.
+• React’s use() hook — available in React 19. use(promise) suspends the component until the promise resolves.

 • Custom Suspense-compatible data fetching — requires manually throwing a promise from the component, which is non-trivial.